StealthyPony/dieatrandom/README.md

 # dieatrandom
- A datapack for Minecraft that randomly kills players!
+ A datapack for Minecraft that randomly kills players & more!